Kmaina32/Ubuntu-Academy-/markdown_files/VISUAL_FRAMEWORK.md

 # Akili AI
 # Akili A.I Academy - Visual Framework

-This document provides a graphical overview of the application's structure and key operational flows using Mermaid syntax.
+This document provides a graphical overview of the application\'s structure and key operational flows using Mermaid syntax.
 These diagrams can be rendered by GitHub or compatible Markdown editors.

 ## 1. Application Site Map